dyea21/practcomp/README.md

-# practicalcomputing
+# Practical Computing BIOL 6220

-## ashley
+## Ashley Dye

 ### 20220901

 - practiced git
 - learned about cloning committing and pushing
-- also some mark down
+- also some markdown